 Everybody Grieves Different

 As we go through our lives, grief will show up in unexpected ways.
-Depending on the situation, it may be obvious and at times difficult to pinpoint, such as the change of a friendship and what it once was or the sadness that follows a chapter that closed abruptly.
+Depending on the situation, it may be obvious and at times difficult to pinpoint, such as the change of a friendship or the sadness that follows a chapter that closed abruptly.
 In most cases, the word ‘grief’ can primarily be associated with bereavement, but truthfully, I see grief and have experienced it in such a multitude of ways: a breakdown in a relationship, losing a friend or family member in bereavement and outgrown dreams.
-However it arrives, grief is very personal to the individual - and how we move through it… yeah that’s a personal journey too.
+However it arrives, grief is very personal to the individual - and how we move through it is a personal journey too.

 Recognising Grief in Unexpected Places

 When we experience grief in a situation, it may not always come with closure.
-It may sit in the background as you continue to navigate life - an example of is a redundancy after a long tenure, fading friendships or an unexpected relationship break-up.
+It may sit in the background as you continue to navigate life - an example could be redundancy after a long tenure, fading friendships or an unexpected relationship break-up.
 It can be tough to process!

 I remember when friendships ended that I really cared about and the suddenness was unsettling.
 My grief showed up in sadness, overthinking with many unresolved emotions.
-At the time, I didn’t realise it was grief, but with reflection I can see that I was experiencing the grief of that friendship, with all the discomfort it came with.
+At the time, I didn’t realise it was grief, but with reflection I can see that I was experiencing the grief of that friendship and all the discomfort it came with.
 I’m grateful to say that over time, processing grief for me has become a less weighted experience.
-What I’ve learnt is that grief can arrive quietly and remain silent.
-Nothing every circumstance has demanded tears from me especially as I’ve gotten older.
-Grief can at times, just sit in reflective moments and gradually be acknowledged before it softens as we process.
+What I’ve learnt is that grief can arrive quietly and remain silent, the healing from it can also be handled in a similar way.
+Not every circumstance has demanded tears or heaviness especially as I’ve gotten older.
+Grief can at times, just sit in reflective moments and gradually be acknowledged before it softens as we process it.

 The Complexity of Emotion